ftorn/usbarmory/electrum/README.md

 ## Installation

--FROM USBARMORY
+FROM USBARMORY
--Compile your image
+- Compile your image
   `cd /yourpath/electrum`
   `sudo docker build -t electrum .`
--Use it:
+- Use it:
   `sudo docker run -it electrum`